smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 Consider the following example:

 {% highlight powershell %}
+# In this example to avoid dependencies I am using the built in serializer but
+# you could happily substitute in your favourite
+Add-Type -AssemblyName System.Web.Extensions

 # Our function to do the serialization looked something like this
 function Convert-ToJsonString( $data ) {
+    $serializer = New-Object System.Web.Script.Serialization.JavaScriptSerializer
-	$output = TODO: Finish this code!
+    $output = $serializer.Serialize( $data )
     return $output
 }

 # This will output the same string with the right formatting
 function Test-Good {
     "pass"
 }

 $pass = Test-Good
-Convert-ToJsonString $pass
+Convert-ToJsonString @{ test = $pass }

-# This will look like the bad message and it's crazy format
+# This will be a bad message and will throw due to a circular reference
+# Ignoring circular references would then result in the bad format
 function Test-Bad {
     return "fail"
 }

-$fail = Test-Fail
+$fail = Test-Bad
-Convert-ToJsonString $fail
+Convert-ToJsonString @{ test = $fail }
 {% endhighlight %}

 We tried a few more cases and found that the issue only occurred in